Vestland+-Stadlandet+Birds

 Nature

-The geographic profile ensures Norway a great variety of climate, vegetation and scenery, ranging from the green and lush southern coast to the glaciers and the snow of the inland mountains, from the fjords of western Norway to the wild and ragged nature in the north.
-Norway`s location also exposes it to great changes from one season to another, adding to the variation in scenery.
+The geographic profile of Norway ensures a great variety of climate, vegetation and scenery, ranging from the green and lush southern coast to the glaciers and the snow of the inland mountains, from the fjords of western Norway to the wild and ragged nature in the north.

 Drone Filming